 They are not extensively available and make up a small percentage of the reverse mortgage market.

-Q: What is the Reverse Mortgage Application Process?
+Q: What’s the Reverse Mortgage Application Process?

 - Appraisal – it institutes the legal value of the applicant’s property, and an FHA-approved appraiser must steer it.
-It must also follow a particular FHA format, so that, even if a proprietor has already had an appraisal, it will most probably have to be re-appraised.
+It must also follow a particular FHA format, so that, even if a proprietor has had an appraisal, it will most probably have to be re-appraised.

-After this waiting period, the title company then presents a check to the proprietor (typically by overnight mail) if proceeds are accessible from the reverse mortgage.
+After this waiting period, the title firm then presents a check to the proprietor (typically by overnight mail) if proceeds are accessible from the reverse mortgage.
 If the claimant was using a reverse mortgage to pay off a current lease, the title organisation will also send the mortgage payoff amount to the lender.